Distinguished Professor Patsy Yates, AMDistinguished Professor Patsy Yates, AM

-Professor Patsy Yates is jointly appointed as Head of QUT's School of Nursing, Lead Researcher for the Cancer Nursing Professorial Precinct at Royal Brisbane and Women’s Hospital, and Director for Queensland Health’s statewide Centre for Palliative Care Research and Education (CPCRE).
+Distinguished Professor Patsy Yates, AM is jointly appointed as Executive Dean of QUT's Faculty of Health, Co-Director of QUT's Centre for Healthcare Transformation, Lead Researcher for the Cancer Nursing Professorial Precinct at Royal Brisbane and Women’s Hospital, and Director for Queensland Health’s statewide Centre for Palliative Care Research and Education (CPCRE).
 Patsy has been instrumental in leading a process of re-imagining how education is delivered to undergraduate and postgraduate nursing students and how academic-service partnerships are optimised to ensure nursing’s contribution is realised.
 She also leads a large competitively-funded research program focused on developing workforce capacity in cancer and palliative care; advancing the management of cancer-related symptoms and treatment side effects; and strengthening the nexus between research, policy and practice in cancer and palliative care.
-Patsy is the immediate Past-President of Palliative Care Australia and is President of the International Society of Nurses in Cancer Care.
+Patsy is a Past-President of Palliative Care Australia and is President of the International Society of Nurses in Cancer Care.

 Professor Ray ChanProfessor Ray Chan